 Denver Immigrant Legal Services Fund

-The City and County of Denver is enriched by the different talents, work, and culture of all of its residents, including immigrants, their families, and families of mixed immigration statuses.
-For immigrants, legal status is the biggest obstacle to adapting into the U.S., and coupled with an increasing need for costly legal representation, access to it is challenging.
+The City and County of Denver values the talents, contributions, and cultures of all residents, including immigrants and families of mixed immigration status.
+For many immigrants, legal status is a major barrier, and access to affordable legal representation can be limited.

 Frequently Asked Questions